 The top three domain name marketplaces used by many domain owners are Sedo, Afternic, and BrandBucket.
-These are all great choices and will give you the best chance of success with the the whole process.
+These are all great choices and will give you the best chance of success with the whole process.

-The Sedo marketplace is a great way to find the perfect domain for your business.
+The Sedo marketplace is a great way to find the perfect domain for your domain-flipping business.
 With over 18 million domains on their marketplace, it’s likely that you will be able to get what you are looking for in no time at all.

 And because Sedo has such an extensive selection of available names and offers them all for free with commission fees between 10-20%, this site really does give everything without any hassle whatsoever.

 This makes me wonder why anyone would buy from anywhere else when there are so many possibilities right where waiting to be discovered.

 Whether you want to make a quick buck or build an online portfolio, Afternic is the place for domain names.
 With over five million domains available and 75 million monthly searches, there’s no shortage of potential customers.